HorizenOfficial/Sidechains-SDK/ci/README.md

 ---
 ## Prerequisites for publishing a package:
-  - Singed by GPG key commit and valid GitHub tag in the format of `DIGIT.DIGIT.DIGIT` or `DIGIT.DIGIT.DIGIT-SNAPSHOT`
+  - Signed by GPG key commit and valid GitHub tag in the format of `DIGIT.DIGIT.DIGIT` or `DIGIT.DIGIT.DIGIT-SNAPSHOT`
   - GitHub tag matching `${pom_version_of_package}"[0-9]*$` regex
-  - Your(a person who pushes a tag) GPG key being added to CI/CD pipeline build settings
+  - Your (a person who pushes a tag) GPG key being added to CI/CD pipeline build settings

 Otherwise, the build process will run without entering the publishing stage.